FredKSchott/snowpack/www/_template/guides/svelte.md

   </body>
 ```

-You'll need to restart Snowpack for configuration file changes.
-When you start up again, if it worked, it should look the same.
+You'll need to restart Snowpack (stop the process in terminal and then run `npm start` again) for configuration file changes.
+When you start up again, if it worked, it should look exactly the same since all the changes you just made are behind the scenes.

 ## Adding an animated Svelte Logo